Sevens Report Quarterly Letter

 Therefore, it’s critical for you to stay invested, remain patient, and stick to the plan, as we’ve worked with you to establish a unique, personal allocation target based on your financial position, risk tolerance, and investment timeline.

-We remain vigilant towards risks to portfolios and the economy, and we thank you for your ongoing confidence and trust.
+We remain focused on both opportunities and risks in the markets, and we thank you for your ongoing confidence and trust.
 Please rest assured that our entire team will remain dedicated to helping you successfully navigate this market environment.

 Please do not hesitate to contact us with any questions, comments, or to schedule a portfolio review.